Dicklesworthstone/ppp_loan_fraud_analysis/README.md

    ```bash
    python analyze_patterns_in_suspicious_loans.py
    ```
    This will print a lot of information to the console containing the results of the analysis.
 This takes a fairly long time to run (over 20 minutes on a machine with 32 cores and 128gb of ram), so be patient.
-It is known to complete successfully without any errors or warnings if you don't modify any of the parameters.

 ---